Roots: Hidden Gems to Discover

 Think about how you want the trip to go (hint: read this article first) and be prepared to teach behavior that you want before you go.
 That way, when you herd them in from running around or yelling in the store, they can fall back on the pretending you already did at home.

 I used to bribe mine with a cookie if they behaved and were rewarded after the trip through the store was complete.
 It didn’t always work, but it sure did help.
-Nowadays, many stores offer one free piece of fruit to the kids, located in the produce section.
+Cookies are often offered for free in the bakery section.
+If you prefer, many stores offer one free piece of fruit to the kids, located in the produce section.

 Explore and Discover Roots Inside the Grocery Store